Xwilarg/TerrariaBot/README.md

 Since lot of things are handled client side, that means that the bot will have some impossible behaviour for now, such as not being able to be killed to changing color depending of the client.

 ## Install it
-The project is already on [NuGet](https://www.nuget.org/packages/TerrariaBot/0.2.0-alpha) as a pre-release.
+The project is already on [NuGet](https://www.nuget.org/packages/TerrariaBot/0.3.0-alpha) as a pre-release.
 ```
-Install-Package TerrariaBot -Version 0.2.0-alpha
+Install-Package TerrariaBot -Version 0.3.0-alpha
 ```
-If you want to connect your bot using Steam you'll need TerrariaBot.Steam
+If you want to connect your bot using Steam you'll need TerrariaBot.Steam<br/>
+Please make not that using it will use your Steam account and increase your hours played on Steam
 ```
 Coming soon
 ```